ye-kyaw-thu/myHateSpeech/README.md

 ## To Do

 - We will continue expanding the myHateSpeech corpus
-- We plan to conduct automatic hate speech generation and classification experiments with the extended corpus
+- We plan to conduct:
+  - Automatic hate speech generation experiments
+  - Multi-class classification experiments
+  using the extended corpus

 ## References